 Toby is available for public or private consultation using a solid research and evidence base to offer informed, accurate and impactful advice or directly product impactful climate change imagery.
 Toby has a broad network of photography partners, agencies, image libraries and contributors alongside strategic partnerships within the media and editorial sectors.

-Toby embraces a range of traditional photography and innovate video techniques tailored to the subject matter.
-Moving between large format photography for exhibition and print, full production video for broadcast and also Ultra HD Time Lapse or animation for web and new-media usage.
+As a photographer, Toby embraces a range of traditional imaging and innovative video techniques tailored to the objectives, story and audience.
+Starting with critical research into audience, narrative and placement – he moves between large format photography for exhibition and print, full production video for broadcast and also Ultra HD Time Lapse or animation for web and new-media usage.

 Toby also has a personal interest in the effective publishing of his work embedded with online mapping and geo-location which has lead to grants from National Geographic, The Royal Photographic Society and partnerships with institutions, academics and NGO’s on numerous field trips.